 Even if your organization has a data administrator or data warehouse team who is responsible for documenting and managing the organization’s information needs, every project uses a subset of that enterprise information in its own unique way.
 Business analysts must understand the importance of data in all of their projects and include data requirements in their business requirements documentation.
 Failing to document which data elements need to be used in a calculation, or displayed on a report, leaves the developer the responsibility of choosing the correct pieces of business data from hundreds if not thousands of available fields.
 These missing requirements often lead to expensive and lengthy project delays during the testing phase.

-We recommend that students first attend our Essential Skills for Business Analysis class or have experience in project scope definition, gathering requirements from subject matter experts, and understand how business requirements fit into the entire systems development effort.
+There are no prerequisites to attend this course.
+However, we recommend students attend our Essential Skills for Business Analysis class or have experience in project scope definition, gathering requirements from subject matter experts, and understand how business requirements fit into the entire systems development effort.

 Each student will receive a copy of the course documentation prepared by Netmind.